Maureen Jacquot (“MJ”), M.S./ Program Director

 MJ has always known that she wanted to work in a “helping” profession.
 She set out on that path in 2000 as a New York City Police Officer.
-After years experiencing what type of “help” Police Officers provide, she realized that law enforcement offered a very different type of “helping” from what she set out to accomplish.
-Following her departure from the NYPD, MJ dedicated herself to the field of mental health, more specifically, recovery.
+After years on the streets experiencing what type of “helping” Police Officers do, she realized that law enforcement was a very different type of helping from what she felt in her heart.
+After leaving the NYPD, MJ completed her MS Degree in Clinical Mental Health Counseling from Walden University and has committed herself to the field of mental health, more specifically, recovery, since 2013.

-“Where there is ruin there is hope for a treasure”- Rumi
+“Where there is ruin, there is hope for a treasure”- Rumi Plant